stashed/percona-xtradb/docs/clustered.md

 $ kubectl exec -it -n demo sample-xtradb-cluster-0 -- mysql --user=root --password=CZYWy7MDXiedL2EG
 mysql: [Warning] Using a password on the command line interface can be insecure.
 Welcome to the MySQL monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 10
+Your MySQL connection id is 275
-Server version: 8.0.14 MySQL Community Server - GPL
+Server version: 5.7.25-28-57 Percona XtraDB Cluster (GPL), Release rel28, Revision a2ef85f, WSREP version 31.35, wsrep_31.35

-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
+Copyright (c) 2009-2019 Percona LLC and/or its affiliates Copyright (c) 2000, 2019, Oracle and/or its affiliates.
 All rights reserved.

 Oracle is a registered trademark of Oracle Corporation and/or its